NewFinanceInitiative/Economic_Models/README.md

-# Economic_Models
+# Economic Models

-Economic models for the Ethereum blockchain.
+The Bitcoin Standard & Economic models for the Ethereum blockchain.

 ## Bitcoin Economic Model